 Who we are

-The National Library of Australia is one of several agencies within the Ministry for the Arts, which is part of the Department of Communications and the Arts, with responsibility for maintaining and disseminating Australia’s cultural heritage.
+The National Library of Australia is one of several agencies within the Department of Communications and the Arts, with responsibility for maintaining and disseminating Australia’s cultural heritage.
 The Library’s role, as defined by the National Library Act 1960, is to ensure that documentary resources of national significance relating to Australia and the Australian people, as well as significant non-Australian library materials, are collected, preserved and made accessible either through the Library or through collaborative arrangements with other libraries and information providers.
 By offering a strong national focus in all that we do and cooperating with others who share our goals, we support learning and creative and intellectual endeavour and contribute to the vitality of Australian culture and heritage.

 Our staff are dedicated to meeting your information needs.
 We do this by making our collections and services available via the Library’s website where possible, delivering an extensive range of onsite services and offering a telephone, fax and online enquiry service.
 Visitors can use the Library’s collections in the reading rooms or explore the current exhibitions.